tponzo/tponzo.github.io/README.md

 # My Personal Website

-A digital porfolio of me and my projects.
+A digital portfolio of me and my projects.

 ## Demo

 Deployed on github pages!
 Find it [here](https://tponzo.github.io/)

 ## Built with

-* Node.js - The JavaScript runtime
+- Node.js - The JavaScript runtime

-* Angular 2 - The JavaScript framework for web applications
+- Angular 2 - The JavaScript framework for web applications

-* Typescript - Typed superset of JavaScript that compiles into plain JavaScript
+- Typescript - Typed superset of JavaScript that compiles into plain JavaScript

-* Bootstrap - HTML, CSS, and JS framework
+- Bootstrap - HTML, CSS, and JS framework